tobega/tailspin-v0/TailspinReference.md

 Other java objects are treated separately from tailspin objects and are [processors](#processors) that handle the instance methods on the object.

-Fields are currently not accessible, which makes using boolean values and enums a bit of a pain.
+Fields are currently not accessible, which makes using boolean constants and enums a bit of a pain.

 The null value is currently not representable in tailspin code.